 The technologies that ASE is proposing are at the base of the development of a completely new monitoring concept and innovative system.
-The main features of these systems relates to their complete automation and remote managing and control.
-The technology is a combination of sensors, embedded in specifically moulded nodes (Links), connected along an aramid fibre cable and an electrical cable to form an arbitrarily long chain.
-The nodes can be organized in different combinations of distances and types, to adapt the chain to any specific monitoring needs.
-Links can be connected along a single cable with the distribution and configuration that most accurately fits the monitoring purpose.
-Each node can be equipped with MEMS sensor, MEMS and electrolytic cell, Piezometer, Barometer, High-Resolution thermometer.
+The main features of these systems relate to their complete automation, remote managing and control.
+The technology is a combination of sensors, embedded in specifically moulded nodes (Links), connected along an aramid fibre and an electrical cable to form an arbitrarily long chain.
+Links can be organized in different combinations of distances and types, in order to adapt the chain to any specific monitoring needs.
+Sensors are connected along a single cable with the distribution and configuration that most accurately fits the monitoring purpose.
+Each node can be equipped with 3D MEMS sensor, 3D MEMS and 2D electrolytic cell, Piezometer, Barometer, High-Resolution thermometer.
 Several links make the custom-made chain, which is delivered directly to the installation site on a practical reel or a box.

-The Modular Underground Monitoring System (MUMS) approach is developed around a new concept of landslide monitoring, coming from several years of researches carried out at the Dept. of Engineering and Architecture (DIA) of the University of Parma, Italy.
+The Modular Underground Monitoring System (MUMS) approach is developed around a new concept of landslide monitoring, coming from several years of researches carried out at the Dept. of Engineering and Architecture (DIA) at the University of Parma, Italy.
 This concept foresees the need to develop an automated system that is accurate, reliable, and durable, although having relatively low installation and maintenance costs.
 The technology provides a semi-continuous monitoring of deformations and other significant physical entities along the whole length of the MUMS instrument, carried out with predefined and easily modifiable frequency.